Academic year 2025/2026

 Special requirements

-To take this course, the course member must have proven skill in an artistic medium and have everything needed to produce the artwork.
+To take this course, the course member must have proven skills in an artistic medium and have all the necessary equipment to produce the artwork.

 Application